 ARTICLE IX – Match Rules

 All rifle and revolver or pistol competitions held by the Club will be governed by the rules and regulations laid down by the National Rifle Association, IMSA or as adopted by the Executive Committee.

 ARTICLE X – Amendments

 Any proposed amendments to these Bylaws may be introduced by any member of the Club at any regular meeting or special meeting called for that purpose.
 They must be acted upon by the Club membership at a regular meeting or special meeting called for the purpose provided a copy of the approved amendments has been sent to each Club member by United States Mail at least ten days prior to the meeting.
 A two-thirds vote of the members present will be necessary to pass or reject it.

-By-Laws are as amended February 17, 2015 at the regular/special meeting.
+Bylaws are as amended September 21, 2020, at the regular/special meeting.